 Samsung Watch 4 comes with ECG and Blood Pressure Monitoring.
-This is the first time that these features are arriving on the Samsung Watch 4.
-Previous models of Samsung watch did not have these features.
-These features have been made possible because of the Wear OS.
+This is the first time that these features are arriving on the Samsung Watch 4 due to the Wear OS.
 Samsung Watch 4 is based on the wearable operating system, developed by Google.

 ECG and BPM or the blood pressure monitoring features are a very valuable addition to the Samsung Watch 4 series.
 However, these two features have been locked by Samsung for use on non-Samsung android phones.
 This means that the ECG and BPM functions will exist on the Samsung Watch 4, but you will not be able to make use of the features on non-Samsung phones.

 Samsung Watch 4 ECG functionality will work with the Samsung Health monitoring app.
-The health monitoring app will not work on non-Samsung phones.
 Pairing between the Health monitoring app and Samsung Watch 4 is needed to sync the data between the watch and the mobile phone.
-This limitation on the use of health monitoring app causes the ECG and BPM features to become dysfunctional on non-Samsung phones for now.

 How can I setup ECG monitoring on Samsung Watch 4?